 Technological advancements have developed player’s roles and responsibilities in professional athletics.
 Whether these changes relate to on court performance (equipment/training advancements) or off the court branding (social media, advertising, fan engagement), the modern day athlete plays a much more advanced part than athletes of decades prior.
-To learn more, checkout this infographic created by Ohio University’s Online Masters in Coaching Education program.
+To learn more, checkout this infographic created by Ohio University’s Online Master of Athletic Administration program.

 The Evolving Modern Professional Athlete

 Add This Infographic to Your Site

 <p style="clear:both;margin-bottom:20px;"><a href="https://onlinemasters.ohio.edu/blog/the-evolving-modern-professional-athlete/"><img src="https://s3.amazonaws.com/utep-uploads/wp-content/uploads/sparkle-box/2018/03/22125251/the-evolving-modern-professional-athlete-image.jpg" alt="The Evolving Modern Professional Athlete infographic" style="max-width:100%;" /></a></p><p style="clear:both;margin-bottom:20px;"><a href="https://onlinemasters.ohio.edu" target="_blank">Ohio University </a></p>